Sibongumenzi-Nkosi/Sibongumenzi-Nkosi/README.md

 **Outcome**: Detect people/objects in CCTV footage (or webcam), flag unusual movement, optionally send alert (can simulate this part)
 **Repo**: []

+## 👀 Project5 – CCTV-Like Object Detection with YOLOv8 (Computer Vision)

+**Goal**: Implement a real-time object detection system similar to CCTV surveillance, capable of detecting and tracking objects in a live video feed using YOLOv8 deep learning model.

+**Skills**: Python, OpenCV, YOLOv8, PyTorch, Real-time streaming, SQLite, Docker.

+**Outcome**: Built a real-time object detection system that mimics CCTV functionality.
+The system detects multiple objects (e.g., people, vehicles) in a video stream and triggers alerts when predefined objects are detected.
+It logs detected objects into a database and can send email alerts for suspicious activity.
+This project was containerized using Docker for easy deployment.

+**Repo**: []

 ---

 ## 🏅 Qualifications and Certifications